Content on this page was generated by AI and has not been manually reviewed.

 Is Edgerouter Lite VPN hard to set up for a non-technical user?

 Setting up a VPN on EdgeRouter Lite does take some hands-on steps, especially if you’re using IPsec with a site-to-site configuration.
 If you’re comfortable navigating the EdgeOS GUI, following a step-by-step guide like this one makes it much more approachable.
 You can start with remote access using OpenVPN for easier client setup, then move to IPsec for a site-to-site arrangement.
+Edge free download for windows 7: compatibility, alternatives, and VPN tips for safe browsing on older systems 2026

 Can I run more than one VPN type at the same time on EdgeRouter Lite?